rcooke-ast/CRIRESredux/README.md

 # CRIRESredux
-A hacked reduction of CRIRES data with PypeIt
+A hacked reduction of CRIRES data with PypeIt.
+As a forewarning, the code in this script is probably unintelligable to anyone but me (sorry!), and is likely not suited to anyone else's data reduction needs.
+One day, I'll help to implement CRIRES data reduction in PypeIt...